 One exception: If the ward committed a crime that would be punishable by 7 years or more for an adult.
 It does not have to be a WIC 707(b) offense.
 In that case, the juvenile must be discharged:

 - at age 25, whichever occurs later.

-Please note: A youth may NOT be committed to DJJ if he or she is sentenced to 90 days or less.
+Please note: A youth may NOT be committed to a secure youth treatment facility if they are sentenced to 90 days or less.

 Yes.
 The juvenile court has the authority to change or modify the conditions of wardship.
-For example, if a child’s needs are not being met at DJF a motion to modify the commitment should be filed.
-If the court finds that the minor is not benefiting from DJF commitment it can change its previous orders.8
+For example, if a child’s needs are not being met at a secure youth treatment facility, a motion to modify the commitment should be filed.
+If the court finds that the minor is not benefiting from commitment, it can change its previous orders.8

 Yes.
-The Board of Juvenile Hearings (BJH), a department of the DJF:
+The Board of Juvenile Hearings (BJH), a department of the DJJ:

 - oversees wards,